corinnawegner/DLN_project_G03/README.md

 ## Experiments on Paraphrase Type Generation

 To evaluate paraphrase generation with BART, the metric used is the penalized BLEU score.
-It is the product of the [BLEU](https://aclanthology.org/P02-1040.pdf) score between the predicted paraphrases and the references, and 100 - the BLEU score between predicted paraphrases and inputs.
-This is scaled by a factor 1/52.
 The idea is to penalize copying the input sentence.
+It is given by:

+$$
+Penalized BLEU = \frac{BLEU(ref, pred)(1-BLEU(input, pred))}{52}
+$$

-The performance is evaluated on a validation set (20% of the training dataset), as there are no reference sentences provided in the test set.
+The model's performance is evaluated on a validation set (20% of the training dataset), as there are no reference sentences provided in the test set.

 ### Standard training enhancements & hyperparameter tuning